GRAS (Generally Recognized as Safe)

 What It Is Not

 GRAS is NOT FDA approval.
-Self-affirmed GRAS means the company's own experts determined safety — FDA may never have reviewed it.
-The 'generally recognized' standard requires published scientific evidence and expert consensus, but enforcement of this standard varies widely.
+Self-affirmed GRAS means the company's own experts determined safety; FDA may never have reviewed it.
+The 'generally recognized' standard requires published scientific evidence and expert consensus, but enforcement varies widely.
+Self-affirmed GRAS is not automatically suspect, but FDA-notified GRAS provides stronger transparency because FDA has reviewed the filing.
+Using GRAS self-affirmation specifically to avoid NDI notification for a post-1994 dietary ingredient is a red flag.

 Evidence and References